AxelPilot/landing-page/README.md

 Dependencies: None.

+Starter Code in HTML and CSS for a static version of the Landing Page was provided by Udacity.

 ### Functionality
 * Navigational menu updates dynamically based on site contents.
 * Section and menu active states update dynamically based on scroll position.